-- 17. Regarding proposed special conditions of approval: - A. The approved site plan consists of the following documents:

-• Site Plan sheets received September 27, 2022.
+- 17. Regarding proposed special conditions of approval: - A. The approved site plan consists of the following documents: - Site Plan sheets received September 27, 2022.

-The above special condition is required to ensure that: The constructed PV SOLAR FARM is consistent with the special use permit approval.
+The constructed PV SOLAR FARM is consistent with the special use permit approval.

 B. The Zoning Administrator shall not authorize a Zoning Use Permit Application or issue a Zoning Compliance Certificate on the subject property until the lighting specifications in Paragraph 6.1.2.A. of the Zoning Ordinance have been met.